glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocalsRAWautoMD.md

 Now try the same for the description as well.

 To add **another string** from the **same LOCR** file:
-- add a comma and hit enter
+- **convert the string** for the descrption of your suit
-- **convert the string** for the descrption
+- add a comma and hit enter in the manifest
 - add your **newly converted decimal**

 Example: